TOOLS & Accessories

 - are specifically designed to safely hold life organisms.

 - allow air and moisture to flow into the dishes without allowing debris, dust and foreign organisms to enter the dish.

 - Each petri dish will hold about 200 cocoons, one layer thick.

-Ensure fridge is at the right temperature for storing mason bee cocoons with this fridge thermometer
+Ensure your fridge is at the right temperature for storing mason bee cocoons with this fridge thermometer

 Easy-Check Thermometers (one).